Edifice/BelmanProject/README.md

 # Belman Project
 _**Project description:** Belman is a make-to-order company and	needs an IT system for the part	of the production where metallic sheets or coils are cut for the bellows making.
-The purpose of the project is to develop a proposal to a system supporting production planning in the cutting area at Belman, Esbjerg.
-The system might be composed of several applications._
+The purpose of the project is to develop a proposal to a system supporting production planning in the cutting area at Belman, Esbjerg._

 ___